OutSystems/docs-odc/src/eap/configuration-management/custom-domains.md

 To add a custom domain, from the ODC Portal, select **Configurations** > **Domains** and then follow these steps.

-1. Click the dropdown menu and select the stage for which you want to add a domain.
+1. From the Stage dropdown menu, select the stage for which you want to add a domain.
-1. Click the **Add domain** button to display the **Add a domain** popup box.
+1. From the top-right, click the **Add domain** button to display the **Add a domain** popup box.
 1. Enter the domain you want to add, then click **Add**.
 The **Set up your domain** screen displays with the **Pending validation** status next to the domain name.
 1. Now, you must **Validate ownership of the domain** and **Point the domain to your apps**.
 You do this by adding the two provided CNAME records, two name-value pairs, to the DNS records of your domain registrar (the company that manages the reservation of your domain name).
 To add a **CNAME** record, follow the steps in the [box below](#add-CNAME-box).
 1. ODC uses AWS Certificate Manager (ACM) to issue certificates.
 If your domain has Certification Authority Authorization (CAA) enabled, you must add a DNS record to specify that ACM is allowed to issue a certificate for your domain.
 The process of adding a DNS record is detailed in the [ACM documentation](https://docs.aws.amazon.com/acm/latest/userguide/setup-caa.html).